-The Audit Committee has selected Ernst & Young LLP ("E&Y") as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2016 fiscal year.
-E&Y also reported on the Company's consolidated financial statements for the fiscal years ended December 31, 2015 and 2014.
-Representatives of E&Y are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions from shareholders.
+The Audit Committee has selected Ernst & Young LLP ("EY") as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2017 fiscal year.
+EY also reported on the Company's consolidated financial statements for the fiscal years ended December 31, 2016 and 2015.
+Representatives of EY are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions from shareholders.

-The following table presents fees for professional services rendered by E&Y for the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2015 and 2014, as well as fees billed for other services rendered by E&Y during each period.
+The following table presents fees for professional services rendered by EY for the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2016 and 2015, as well as fees billed for other services rendered by EY during each period.

-Fiscal 2015 Fiscal 2014
+Fiscal 2016 Fiscal 2015

-Audit Fees 1 \$1,248,122 \$1,230,829
+Audit Fees 1 \$1,401,239 \$1,248,122

 Audit-Related Fees

-Tax Fees 2 \$ 22,100 \$ 12,000
+Tax Fees 2 \$ 19,000 \$ 22,100

-All Other Fees 3 \$ 2,160 \$ 2,035
+All Other Fees 3 \$ 2,046 \$ 2,160

 Reflects fees for audit services attributable to the indicated fiscal year, a portion of which fees were paid in the subsequent fiscal year.
-For fiscal 2014, a portion of audit fees pertained to review of a Form S-3 registration statement.

-The Audit Committee has pre-approved the retention of E&Y to perform audit and non-audit services in an amount up to \$5,000, provided that (i) the chairman of the Audit Committee is notified of each such retention within 48 hours, and (ii) the annual aggregate of such pre-approved services does not exceed \$15,000.
+The Audit Committee has pre-approved the retention of EY to perform audit and non-audit services in an amount up to \$5,000, provided that (i) the chairman of the Audit Committee is notified of each such retention within 48 hours, and (ii) the annual aggregate of such pre-approved services does not exceed \$15,000.
 The current policy of the Audit Committee is to review and approve all other proposed audit and non-audit services prior to the engagement of independent registered public accountants to perform such services.
 Review and approval of such services generally occur at the Audit Committee's regularly scheduled quarterly meetings.
 In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the Audit Committee has delegated to its chairman the authority to approve audit and non-audit services.
 Any audit or non-audit services approved pursuant to such delegation of authority must be reported to the full Audit Committee at its next regularly scheduled meeting.
-During fiscal 2015 and 2014, all pre-approved audit and non-audit services performed by E&Y were in accordance with the policies and procedures established by the Audit Committee and all other audit and non-audit services performed by the Company's independent registered public accountants were approved in advance by the Audit Committee.
+During fiscal 2016 and 2015, all pre-approved audit and non-audit services performed by EY were in accordance with the policies and procedures established by the Audit Committee and all other audit and non-audit services performed by the Company's independent registered public accountants were approved in advance by the Audit Committee.

-2 Tax fees in fiscal 2015 and 2014 pertained to services in connection with the review of the Company's tax return for the prior fiscal and evaluation of the Company's compliance with new federal tax regulations.
+Tax fees in fiscal 2016 and 2015 pertained to services in connection with the review of the Company's tax return for the prior fiscal year and evaluation of the Company's compliance with new federal tax regulations.

-All other fees in fiscal 2015 and 2014 pertained primarily to subscription to E&Y's online accounting research tool year.
+All other fees in fiscal 2016 and 2015 pertained primarily to subscription to EY's online accounting research tool year.

-SHAREHOLDER PROPOSALS FOR 2017 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR 2018 ANNUAL MEETING

-Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2016 annual meeting of shareholders must do so in writing.
-The proposal must be received at the Company's principal executive offices by January 6, 2017.
-In addition, with respect to any matter proposed by a shareholder at the 2017 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 22, 2017.
+Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2018 annual meeting of shareholders must do so in writing.
+The proposal must be received at the Company's principal executive offices by December 29, 2017.
+In addition, with respect to any matter proposed by a shareholder at the 2018 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 14, 2018.